 Their menu is simple but fits perfectly with the look.
 They offer a wide variety of teas, which goes great with a side order of cheesecake.
-They are so good that you are likely to end up sampling every single kind of cakes they have.
+They are so good that you are likely to end up sampling every single kind of cake they have.

 For all of the above reasons, it is a great place to take your laptop or book and spend hours indulging in some work and the many menu items.

-Even though the price here is pretty high in comparison, it is well worth for checking out to see if it suits your taste.
+Even though the price here is pretty high in comparison, it is well worth checking out to see if it suits your taste.

 The enjoyable decor and a wide collection of savory food invite you to experience high tea time.